WI county records and permit guide

 Wisconsin's main wrinkle is that the official three-year inspection cadence and county POWTS file make maintenance history part of the real inspection conversation.
 Final design, permit timing, and approval still need local verification.

 Wisconsin quote conversations get more real once you know which county or delegated agent owns the file and whether maintenance-tracking and inspection records are current.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Wisconsin